fmalina/revisions-blocl/activism/rebel.md

 It fosters a sense among the governing that there is nothing they cannot organize.
 It’s a pretty disastrous way to try to run a country.

-Small, self-serving elites don’t just mislead the masses.
+Small, self-serving elites don't just mislead the masses.
 They deceive themselves.

 Those who today preside over public administration like to see the world as a